hirenoble/studio/README.md

 ## Bring Your Own Repository

-Since Studio works with your local filesystem, you can open up your API projects and start adding docs and designs alongside the actual implementation they are meant to describe.
-Once you're done, check it all into Git with your favorite Git client!
+Since Studio works with your local filesystem, you can open up your API projects and start adding/updating descriptions (and docs) alongside the actual implementation.
+Once you're done you can commit changes back to Git with your favorite Git client, or use the one built into Studio!